How Otaika Road Midwives work

 My name is Marie and I came to New Zealand in 2002 where I discovered the midwifery I have always wanted to practice.
 It was the New Zealand College of Midwives “Partnership in Care” philosophy that I thought was a wonderful way to work with mothers and their family/whanau and totally amazed with the care women receive.

-I have been a practicing midwife for 23 years now and I love it!.
-I began my New Zealand midwifery journey working up in the beautiful Bay of Islands at the Kawakawa hospital as a team midwife, and then three years later I moved across to Dargaville where me and my Dargaville partner transformed the maternity unit at Dargaville hospital.
+I have been a practicing midwife for 28 years now and I love it!.
+I began my New Zealand midwifery journey working up in the beautiful Bay of Islands at the Kawakawa hospital as a team midwife.

 I am devoted to helping our expecting mothers have the birth they wish as well as providing personalized antenatal and postnatal care.

 I am currently undertaking my Master of Midwifery and thoroughly enjoying every moment.
 I love having student midwives working with me, the sharing of knowledge is reciprocal and wonderful to learn new things all the time.